sevenyearsonelife/llm_paper/paper_prompt/insight.md

 {Detailed explanation with examples}

 ### Conclusion
-Summarize the overall significance of the paper and its contributions to the field.
+{Summarize the overall significance of the paper and its contributions to the field.}
 ```